ropensci-archive/roweb2/content/blog/2018-04-03-rtika-introduction.md

 ### Connecting to Tika the Old Fashioned Way

 Since the Tika software is already mature, my coding centered around connecting Tika and R. The `rtika` software is a message broker that handles inter-process communication, and there are several ways to do this: Tika server, `rJava`, or system calls.
-I read more and discovered the Linux paradigm of depending on files and file-like paths for messaging, referred to as "everything is a file" (Kerrisk 2010).
+I read more and discovered the Linux paradigm of depending on files and file-like paths for messaging, referred to as "everything is a file" [^5].
 I wanted a method that would work on all major operating systems and be easy to install, and chose to use system calls and access to the file system.

 This worked.
 R sends Tika a signal to execute code using an old fashioned command line call, telling Tika to parse a particular batch of files.
 R waits.
 Eventually, Tika sends the signal of its completion, so R can return with the results as a character vector.
 Surprisingly, this process can be a good option for modern containerized applications running Docker.
 In the example later in this blog post, a similar technique is used to connect to a local Docker container in a few lines of code.